MicrosoftDocs/win32/desktop-src/lwef/programming-scripting-faq.md

 -   Your programming language doesn't fully support ActiveX controls.
 Check your documentation to ensure that it supports the ActiveX interface and events for ActiveX objects.
 -   On a scripted webpage, another control has failed to install or load.
 Check to ensure that all other controls are installed and loading properly without Microsoft Agent.
--   On a scripted webpage with frames, you have the &lt;OBJECT&gt; tag for the Microsoft Agent control on one page, and the events scripted on another page.
+-   On a scripted webpage with frames, you have the <OBJECT&gt; tag for the Microsoft Agent control on one page, and the events scripted on another page.
 Events are sent only to the page that hosts the control.

 ### I am using the Microsoft Agent control with other ActiveX controls on my webpage, and I don't seem to get any events.